-- (K) Funds to implement recommendations of Aquatic Plant Management/Aquatic Invasive Species Committee likely including curly-leaf pondweed control in Medicine Lake and small grant program for launch inspectors, education/outreach, etc. by other organizations including TRPD, AMLAC, others.
+(K) Funds to implement recommendations of Aquatic Plant Management/Aquatic Invasive Species Committee likely including curly-leaf pondweed control in Medicine Lake and small grant program for launch inspectors, education/outreach, etc. by other organizations including TRPD, AMLAC, others.
 TRPD shares cost (17%) of treatments.
 In 2021, recieved \$5,000 DNR grant.
 In 2022, recieved \$10,000 DNR grant.
-In 2022 and for a few years thereafter, treatment costs are expected to be signficantly due to permission from DNR to expand treatment area to implement Lake Vegetation Management Plan. - (L) The scope and budget for development of the 2025 Watershed Plan was approved in February 2022. \$38,000 has already been set aside in a long term account for Plan development, of which \$11,000 will be needed to cover work that will get underway in 2022.
+In 2022 and for a few years thereafter, treatment costs are expected to be significantly due to permission from DNR to expand treatment area to implement Lake Vegetation Management Plan.

+(L) The scope and budget for development of the 2025 Watershed Plan was approved in February 2022. \$38,000 has already been set aside 2019 - 2022 in a long term account for Plan development, of which \$11,000 will be needed to cover work in 2022.
 In 2023, Barr estimates spending \$42,000 and Administrator estimates spending \$11,250 on Plan development (total = \$53,250).
-Revenue includes transfer from plan development long term account to help offset costs. - (M) Amended Administrator contract approved March 2022 includes 87.5 hours per month at \$75/hour starting in FY23 for total of \$78,750. - (N) MN Association of Watershed District Annual dues.
-New budget item in 2019.
+Revenue includes transfer from plan development long term account to help offset costs.

+(M) Amended Administrator contract approved March 2022 includes 87.5 hours per month at \$75/hour starting in FY23 for total of \$78,750.

+(N) MN Association of Watershed District Annual dues.
+New budget item.
 2019 and 2020 dues were \$500 because WMOs were newly allowed to join the organization.
 2021 dues \$3,750.
-Starting in 2022 dues went to the max of \$7,500 similar to other Metro watersheds. - (O) For Commission attorney.
+Starting in 2022 dues went to the max of \$7,500 similar to other Metro watersheds.

+(O) For Commission attorney.
 2022 budget included 3% hourly rate increase over 2021 + more work expected.
-High legal costs for CIP projects will be charged to specific CIP budgets, as warranted. - (P) In 2021, Commission began contractoing with Redpath for accounting services.
-Next year's rates are expected to increase.
-Budget includes \$1,070 per month + up to 10 hours audit assistance at \$170/hr - (Q) Insurance and audit costs have risen considerably in the last few years. - (R) Meeting catering expenses .
-Assumes 12 in-person meetings @ \$200 per meeting. - (S) Recording Secretary \$40/hr rate 8 hrs/mo for 12 months for minutes (\$3,840 total) + \$250/mo meeting packet printing/mailing + \$400 supplies (envelopes, stamps, etc). - (T) Budget was decreased in last few years to be more in line with actual expenses.
-Costs associated with Commission Engineer assistance with annual report - (U) Based on agreement with HDR for website hosting and maintenance activities and closer to actual funds spent in recent years. - (V) Includes CAMP (\$7,000), River Watch (\$2,000), Metro Watershed Partners (\$3,500), Metro Blooms Workshops (\$1,500; a decrease from previous years), Children's Water Festival (\$350), Metro Blooms resident engagement in Minneapolis neighborhoods (\$4,000).
-Does not allow for additional partnerships or increases in contributions. - (W) Includes funding for West Metro Water Alliance at \$13,000 and \$15,000 for work by educational contractors + supplies and materials including educational signage, display materials, Commissioner training, etc. - (X) Public Communications covers required public notices for public hearings, etc. - (Y) Will be transferred to Channel Maintenance Fund for use by cities with smaller projects along main streams. - (Z) Will be transferred to Long-Term Maintenance Fund.
-TAC recommends increasing this budget line to be more in line with expected costs. - (AA) This task is meant for updating the P8 pollution model and will be done in conjunction with the work in budget line J with XP-SWMM model updates.
+Legal costs for some CIP projects will be charged to specific CIP budgets, as warranted.

+(P) In 2021, Commission began contractoing with Redpath for accounting services.
+2023 rates are expected to increase.
+Budget includes \$1,070 per month + up to 10 hours audit assistance at \$170/hr

+(Q) Insurance and audit costs have risen considerably in the last few years.

+(R) Assumes 12 in-person meetings @ \$200 per meeting

+(S) Recording Secretary \$40/hr rate 8 hrs/mo for 12 months for minutes (\$3,840 total) + \$250/mo meeting packet printing/mailing + \$400 supplies (envelopes, stamps, etc).

+(T) Budget was decreased in last few years to be more in line with actual expenses.
+Costs associated with Commission Engineer assistance with annual report

+(U) Based on agreement with HDR for website hosting and maintenance activities.

+(V) Includes CAMP (\$7,000), River Watch (\$2,000), Metro Watershed Partners (\$3,500), Metro Blooms Workshops (\$1,500; a decrease from previous years), Children's Water Festival (\$350), Metro Blooms resident engagement in Minneapolis neighborhoods (\$4,000).

+(W) Includes funding for West Metro Water Alliance at \$13,000 and \$15,000 for work by educational contractors + supplies and materials including educational signage, display materials, Commissioner training, etc.

+(X) Public Communications covers required public notices for public hearings, etc.

+(Y) Will be transferred to Channel Maintenance Fund for use by cities with smaller projects along main streams.

+(Z) Will be transferred to Long-Term Maintenance Fund.
+Budget increased to be more in line with expected costs.

+(AA) This task is meant for updating the P8 pollution model and will be done in conjunction with the work in budget line J with XP-SWMM model updates.